HumanSignal/label-studio/docs/source/tags/ellipse.md

 ---
-title: Rectangle
+title: Ellipse
 type: tags
-order: 407
+order: 415
 ---

-Rectangle is used to add rectangle (Bounding Box) to an image
+Ellipse is used to add ellipse (elleptic Bounding Box) to an image

 ### Parameters